-Machine Learning in FinTech will be an interesting space to watch in 2018 & 2019
+Machine learning in FinTech will be an interesting space to watch in 2018–2025.

-The idea of FinTech adopting some best practices from Big Data, Artificial Intelligence, Machine Learning and Deep Learning is not so new, have you heard of accepting selfie as authentication for your shopping bill payment, Siri on your iPhone etc. So we have these AI and its subfields system in our pockets.
+The idea of FinTech adopting some best practices from big data, artificial intelligence, machine learning, and deep learning is not so new; have you heard of accepting selfies as authentication for your shopping bill payment, Siri on your iPhone, etc.?
+So we have this AI and its subfield systems in our pockets.

 Machine Learning in FinTech

-My feeling on mobile payments speedy revolution is very comfortable.
-We should avoid creating a creative mess; maybe stopped innovating for some time and start improving.
-For test purpose, let’s measure success and repeat what works (at least for me) well.
-Off course process of innovation does not stop completely.
+My feeling about mobile payments speedy revolution is very comfortable.
+We should avoid creating a creative mess; maybe we should stop innovating for some time and start improving.
+For testing purposes, let’s measure success and repeat what works well (at least for me).
+Of course, the process of innovation does not stop completely.
 Developing something new on top of other “things” is not always the answer.

-Financial Intelligence (FinTech + AI) was the first serious proposal in the philosophy of artificial intelligence, which can be explained as a science developing finance to mimic humans spending behaviour to respond in a circumstance.
-In simple words, AI involves machines that spend and think like humans i.e algorithmic thinking in general.
-Now computers can start simulating the human brain’s sensation, action, interaction, perception and cognition abilities.
+Financial intelligence (FinTech + AI) was the first serious proposal in the philosophy of artificial intelligence, which can be explained as a science developing finance to mimic human spending behavior to respond to a circumstance.
+In simple words, AI involves machines that behave and think like humans, i.e., algorithmic thinking in general.
+Now computers can start simulating the human brain’s sensation, action, interaction, perception, and cognition abilities.

-We have excellent young professionals working in today’s time with the dream of changing the world by bringing the values to society, business and people.
-During my time (around 19 years back) we had no such option to learn or to choose popular professions.
-It was mainly R&D for anything unusual and use regression techniques if you want to be a data scientist or simply an engineer in computer software or hardware.
-The blockchain is a new approach to manage/monitor financial and other transactions.
+We have fabulous youthful experts working in today’s world with the dream of changing the world by bringing esteem to society, trade, and individuals.
+In my youthful days (around 19 a long time prior), we had no such choice as to memorize or select well-known callings.
+It was primarily R&D for anything bizarre, and you employ relapse methods in the event that you need to be an information researcher or essentially an engineer in computer software or equipment.
+The blockchain could be an unused approach to overseeing and observing monetary and other exchanges.

 AI in FinTech and other financial services

-We might have a future where humans own nothing, we’re just renting services from AI DAOs.
-Chatbots harness software that uses artificial intelligence (AI) to process language from interaction with humans in chat programs and virtual assistants.
+We might have a future where humans own nothing and are just renting services from AI DAOs.
+Chatbots harness software that uses artificial intelligence (AI) to process language from interactions with humans in chat programs and virtual assistants.

-For humans, habits and behaviours are very difficult to change and if we can identify legitimate users by their typical behaviour patterns – we can detect anomalies on a totally new level.
-Same goes with fraudsters – ability to identify and quantify behaviour patterns of cybercriminal will allow us to uncover and neutralize threats that may be undetectable by other means.
-The concept of chatbots are coming up very fast but its limited to too many issues.
+For humans, habits and behaviors are very difficult to change, and if we can identify legitimate users by their typical behavior patterns, we can detect anomalies on a totally new level.
+The same goes for fraudsters; our ability to identify and quantify the behavior patterns of cybercriminals will allow us to uncover and neutralize threats that may be undetectable by other means.
+The concept of chatbots is coming up very fast, but it’s limited by too many issues.

-Can we really develop and enter into behavioural biometrics to level requires?
-The field of study related to measuring of uniquely identifying and measurable patterns in human activities is still far from such developments and a lot needs to be done.
-In 2017, why we don’t have some very basic measure in place for every payment system for example when someone types his/her own password or PIN.
-We, humans, are same and lazy enough and love not the acceptor-like changes but want to shout slogans “change is the only constant thing”.
+Can we really develop and enter behavioral biometrics at the level required?
+The field of study related to measuring uniquely identifying and measurable patterns in human activities is still far from such developments, and a lot needs to be done.
+In 2017, why don’t we have some very basic measures in place for every payment system, for example, when someone types his or her own password or PIN?
+We, humans, are the same and lazy enough to not accept acceptor-like changes but want to shout slogans like “change is the only constant thing”.

-Our habits of about using computers, mobile devices or almost everything in ways that are unique and consistent with our own biology and physiology.
-The system should be able to learn the behaviour and style and when the same personality types 3rd person password or PIN system should be able to detect and raise alarm.
-The way someone clicks and types, the way anyone uses a mouse and other input devices are pretty consistent with that person’s own behaviour, habits, education level, and familiarity with a service or system.
-Basic security of typing a wrong password is no longer good or doing anything good.
+Our habits of using computers, mobile devices, or almost everything in ways that are unique and consistent with our own biology and physiology The system should be able to learn the behavior and style, and when the same personality types are present, the third-person password or PIN system should be able to detect and raise an alarm.
+The way someone clicks and types and the way anyone uses a mouse and other input devices are pretty consistent with that person’s own behavior, habits, education level, and familiarity with a service or system.
+The basic security of typing the wrong password is no longer good or does anything good.